Reviews You Can Rely On

 Our Analysis and Test Results

 Dutchware Hammocks began with a Kickstarter campaign and took off with great success in the hammock camping community.
-We tested it side by side with other popular hammocks to see how it held up and are impressed by its simple-yet-comfortable end-gathered design, its inclusion of all the features a hammocker wants, and the nod to the discerning nature of diehard hammockers who want to select just the features they want and leave the others behind.
-The Dutchware Chameleon wins our Top Pick for Customizable Hammock because it is a true chameleon, allowing you to swap components out to adapt your hammock to your environment.
-If you're intrigued by the Dutchware Chameleon, we also recommend taking a close look at the Dream Hammock Sparrow, an almost identical hammock that we found performed just as well and had close to the same level of customization available.
+We are impressed by the Chameleon's simple-yet-comfortable end-gathered design, its inclusion of all the features a hammocker could need, and the nod to the discerning nature of diehard hammockers who want to select certain features and leave others behind.
+It is a true shapeshifter, allowing you to swap components out to adapt your hammock to your environment.
+If you're intrigued by this model, we also recommend taking a close look at the Dream Sparrow.
+This nearly identical hammock performed as a very close second, with close to the same level of customization.

 Performance Comparison

-dutchware chameleon hammock review - the chameleon is a great place to cozy up with a good book at sunset...
+dutchware chameleon - the chameleon is a great place to cozy up with a good book at sunset...

 The Chameleon is a great place to cozy up with a good book at sunset but also has the high performance features to make it one of our favorite choices for extended overnight camping.